KhacTri16/SU25SE048_GSU25SE52_Bus-online-bus-ticket-sales_Dashboard/RBAC_COMPANY_LIST_IMPLEMENTATION.md

 if (isCompanyRestricted()) {
   const userCompanyId = getUserCompanyId();
   if (userCompanyId) {
-    // Filter by company.id (not company.companyId) since user's companyId matches company.id
     companiesData = companiesData.filter(company => company.id === userCompanyId);

-    // If no companies found after filtering, try to fetch the specific company if (companiesData.length === 0) {
+    if (companiesData.length === 0) {
       const specificCompanyResponse = await companyService.getCompanyById(userCompanyId);
       if (specificCompanyResponse) {